Huizz/team-react-boilerplate/README.md

 - Avoid synchronising state between child and parent
 - Use shouldComponentUpdate (returns true/false) to optimise performance
 - Use absolute path if importing from other directories/folders.
 Use relative path when importing within the same directory
-- If npm dependency is not used in production (e.g. jest), save it under devDependecies via yarn add -D
+- If npm dependency is not used in production (e.g. jest), save it under devDependecies via save-dev